 Academic Video Online, Films on Demand, and Kanopy all have full transcripts available for all films.
 You can search, translate, or download the transcripts as well.

-There are two platforms that have streaming videos readily available with audio description: Films on Demand and Alexander Street.
-If you need audio description on another title, reach out to Ray at ray.zill@evergreen.edu and she will work with vendors to find a solution.
+There are three platforms that have streaming videos readily available with audio description: Kanopy, Films on Demand, and Alexander Street.
+If you need audio description on another title, reach out to us at libraryhelp@evergreen.edu, and we will work with vendors to find a solution.

 Click "Advanced Search" to the right of the search box.